dra11y/envuscate/README.md

 # envuscate

-envuscate is a literal string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as `strings` or YARA rules.
+envuscate is an env string obfuscation library, designed to provide an easy way of avoiding simple static binary analysis tools such as `strings` or YARA rules.
 It functions by encrypting texts at build time, and embedding an in-place decrypter that is evaluated at runtime.